HannaAssaf/Javascript-team-project/README.md

 ### What I did

 - Built the HTML structure for the gallery with semantic and clean markup.
-- Styled the section using CSS, including responsive layout and the diagonal scrolling effect.
+- Styled the section using CSS, including a responsive layout and the diagonal scrolling effect.
 - Added support for high-quality images.
 - Wrote JavaScript logic to: